XanderHaijen/two_step_lmm/README.md

 ## Requirements

 1. a MATLAB license and the MATLAB software.
 See https://nl.mathworks.com/products/matlab.html.
-Recommended MATLAB extensions are the *Image Processing Toolbox*, *Parallel Computing Toolbox*, *Image Processing Toolbox*, and the *Hyperspectral Imaging Library for Image Processing Toolbox*.
+Recommended MATLAB extensions are the *Image Processing Toolbox*, *Parallel Computing Toolbox*, *Statistics and Machine Learning Toolbox*, and the *Hyperspectral Imaging Library for Image Processing Toolbox*.
 2. a recent version of Julia.
 See https://julialang.org/downloads/
 3. The Julia packages ```LinearAlgebra```, ```JuMP```, ```Ipopt```, ```MAT``` and ```MathOptInterface```